E10

 How to Fix / Troubleshooting

-Safety first: Ensure the generator is in OFF mode and ATS is isolated.
-Disconnect battery negative before working on starter wiring.
+Safety first: Ensure the generator is in OFF mode and the ATS is isolated.
+Disconnect the battery negative terminal before working on starter wiring.

 - Check battery and cables: Confirm the starting battery is fully charged.
-Inspect positive cable from battery to starter solenoid and ground cable to engine block for tightness and corrosion.
+Inspect the positive cable from the battery to the starter solenoid and the ground cable to the engine block for tightness and corrosion.

 - Inspect starter relay: Locate the starter relay in the Hyundai control panel.
 Check for loose connectors and test the relay by listening for a click when a start is commanded (battery temporarily reconnected).
 Replace if no operation.